bdsx/bdsx/README.md

 When starting BDSX with VSCode, you need to
 1. Open the project with VSCode
+2. Install the legacy debugger. the suggestion dialog will be opened up on the right bottom corner.
-2. Open a terminal (Ctrl+Shift+｀)
+3. Open a terminal (Ctrl+Shift+｀)
-3. Run `npm i` to install npm packages and BDS
+4. Run `npm i` to install npm packages and BDS
-4. Press `F5` to build and run in VSCode
+5. Press `F5` to build and run in VSCode

 For examples, see the `example_and_test` folder.
 There are some plugins available on npm in the @bdsx organization as well.
 If you want to publish a bdsx plugin, please ask to be invited to the bdsx organization on npm in the `#npm-bdsx-org-member-request` channel in Discord.

-> VSCode will show you upgrade the NodeJS debugger. but ChakraCore needs the legacy debugger.
-> If you upgraded it. it needs to set back `"debug.javascript.usePreview"` to `false` in `.vscode/settings.json`.

 ## File Structure
 ```sh